Finkman7/affidavit/README.md

 \-         	298035ms  	0.0%      	0.0%      	1.00      	1.00      	1.00      	1.00*

 ## Contact
+Affidavit was developed at the University of Mannheim by Manuel Fink, Christian Meilicke and Heiner Stuckenschmidt.

 In case of any questions, please contact manuel@informatik.uni-mannheim.de with christian@informatik.uni-mannheim.de in CC.